 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents who were given antianxiety drugs.
-These medications are generally used to treat patients suffering from anxiety or depression.
+This is the percentage of patients who were prescribed antianxiety medications.
+These medications are used to treat residents suffering from anxiety and depression.

 Managing Depression Among Residents